 When there is more money or there is the anticipation of income, there is a high probability of expenditure in the Chama.
 This means that the money spent on expenditures is at times more likely to occur even when there is not enough income to cover them.
 In such situations, the investment group may not be financially healthy.
 Therefore, it is important to prevent this by considering the relationship between expenditure, savings, and income and extracting data to find a way to strike balance between the investment group’s income and expenditure.

 There is a significant difference between income and expenditure in an investment group.
 The income refers to the money the group gets, it could be from their businesses or investments, or contributions.
 Generally, this means that income refers to the money coming into an investment group.
 As the income increases the group’s disposable income increases and therefore the expenditure increases consequently.

 However, this does not mean that there is a direct relationship between expenditure and income.
 This is because at times some groups have increased expenditure in comparison to their income.
-The difference between the income and expenditure is on how much is left over as saving the end of the month.
+The difference between income and expenditure is in how much is left over as saving at the end of the month.